Tuesday, February 19, 2013

 Neurological disorders:

-Very rare: convulsions (with or without fever), collapse or shock-like state (hypotonic-hyporesponsiveness episode).
+Very rare: convulsions (with or without fever), collapse or shock-like state (hypotonic -hyporesponsiveness episode (abnormally low muscle tone - lack of responsiveness)).

 Respiratory, thoracic and mediastinal disorders: